aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-conversion/gif-image-layers-to-tiff/_index.md

 ---
-title: convert gif to tiff – Convert GIF Layers to TIFF Tutorial - Aspose.PSD for Java
+title: Extract GIF Layers and Save as TIFF with Aspose.PSD for Java
 linktitle: Convert GIF Image Layers to TIFF
 second_title: Aspose.PSD Java API
 description: Learn how to convert gif to tiff in Java with Aspose.PSD.
 This step‑by‑step guide covers psd to tiff conversion, layer extraction and practical tips.